 Christian who tries to convert him.
 'You want me to become Christian?, I have some questions for you'

-The items at this page are intended for people who love
+The items at this page are meant for people who love

-the G’d of Israel and do not understand why most of the Jews doesn’t agree
+the G’d of Israel and who do not understand why most of the Jews doesn’t agree

 with the contents of the Christian New Testament and with certain Christian